 St Edmunds Church in Bury St Edmunds is live streaming Masses on its YouTube channel

 Keeping in Contact

-The weekly paper newsletter has been discontinued but the latest information is regularly posted here on the parish website.https://saintbenetsbeccles.org
+You may not be able to pick up a copy of the weekly paper newsletter but the latest information is regularly posted here on the parish website.https://saintbenetsbeccles.org

 At this time it is particularly important to stay in contact with each other – so if you haven’t done so already, please give us your email address.